slinkity/slinkity/docs/src/docs/quick-start.md

 Then, install Slinkity + the latest 11ty into your project:

-> Slinkity requires Node 14+.
-So check `node -v` shows a major version of 14 or higher before installing slinkity.
+> Slinkity requires Node v14 and up.
+You can check your version by running `node -v` in your terminal before trying Slinkity.

 ```bash
 npm i --save-dev slinkity @11ty/eleventy@beta